 - 1 bottle chardonnay

-- 2 cinnamon sticks (where to buy organic cinnamon sticks)
+- 2 cinnamon sticks (where to buy authentic, fresh, out-of-this world cinnamon)

 - 1/2 cup sucanat (where to buy sucanat)